riccardomusmeci/mlx-image/README.md

 I am working on it in my spare time, so I can't guarantee frequent updates.

-If you love coding and want to contribute, feel free to open a PR.
+If you love coding and want to contribute, follow the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## **To-Do**